Woodshed-Technology-LLC/woodshed-site/README.md

 -   **Improved developer experience**

-    Most frameworks are developer-focused, and provide a fast setup and various commands that make common tasks easy and quick.
+    Most frameworks are built to provide a smooth developer experience, including a fast setup and various commands that make common tasks easy and quick.
 This helps us keep our focus on writing code, rather than tinkering with configuration.

 -   **Scalability**